kevingorman1000/OpenCad/README.md

 -------------------
 # Note
-This repo is cloned from the [Offical OpenCAD Repo](https://github.com/opencad-app/OpenCAD-php) Please view there for the latest updates.
+This repo is cloned from the [Offical OpenCAD Repo](https://github.com/opencad-app/OpenCAD-php).
 This repo is here simply for my own project.
-You are welcome to use it as it has resolved some issues as is more upto date but be warned, this project may be archieved at any point!
+You are welcome to use it as it has resolved some issues and is more upto date but be warned, this project may be archieved at any point and may become outdated at any point!

 # OpenCAD
 Open Source Computer Aided Dispatch System for Roleplay Communities.